Luligu/homebridge-somfy-tahoma-screen/README.md

 ## Requirements

-- A working setup of any of the TaHoma bridges.
+- A working setup of any of the TaHoma bridges (like the Connectivity kit).

 ## How to use it